We’re committed to a continuous improvement model when it comes to animal management.

 - Fertility is also a high priority.
 Since 2014, we have been mating well grown ewes at 12 months of age and lambing successfully with over 100% lambs and no issues with ewes not growing out.

-- Since the mid 1900s ewes that fail to rear a lamb each year are usually culled (cold weather excepted).
+- For the past 30 years, ewes that fail to rear a lamb each year are culled (very cold/wet weather some are reprieved)

 - Low worm egg count is a high priority as is low dag score, the aim being to reduce drench frequency and genetically breed for worm resistance